 Robert Schinsing was born near Rochester, New York, and had six siblings.
-His father had served in the Navy during World War I and his brother enlisted in the Army during World War II.
-His mother was an air controller during the war and had to keep her eyes peeled for enemy planes.
-Robert joined the Air Force after high school and fought in the Korean War.
+Robert’s father had served in the U.S. Navy during World War I and his brother enlisted in the Army during World War II.
+His mother was an air controller during the war and kept her eyes peeled for enemy planes on the East Coast.
+Robert joined the Air Force after high school and went on to fight in the Korean War.

-In this interview, Robert recalls air raid drills, rationing, his family, school, and the effect of World War II on his community.
-He also reflects on some wartime celebrities, and visiting both Japan and Pearl Harbor years after the war.
+In this oral history, Robert recalls wartime air raid drills and rationing.
+He discusses family life, school, and the impact of the war on his community.
+Robert further reflects on wartime celebrities, and visiting both Japan and Pearl Harbor years after World War II ended.